swanandideshmukh/WorkFlowPro/README.md

 > Simplified alternative to Jira and Asana built for small to medium organizations.

+## Motivation

+Most workflow tools are either too complex or too expensive for small teams.
+WorkFlowPro was built to explore how role-based access, real-time data sync, and a Kanban interface can be implemented with a modern React + Supabase stack, keeping the architecture simple and the bundle lean.

 | Role | Email | Password |
 |------|-------|----------|